NREL/PVade/docs/how_to_guides/examples/Turbulent_Inflow_Panels_3D.rst

       ==================================== =====

 The turbulent inflow velocity field is generated externally using `pyconturb`[1]_.
-This example uses unconstrained turbulence generated using the notebook here: `examples/synthetic_turbulent_inflow/generate_turbulent_inflow_h5_file.ipynb`
+This example uses unconstrained turbulence generated using the notebook here: `examples/synthetic_turbulent_inflow/generate_turbulent_inflow_h5_file.ipynb`.

-The generated turbulent velocity field is written to an .h5 file () so that it can be read in by `pvade`.
+The generated turbulent velocity field is written to an .h5 file (e.g. `input/pct_turb_ny80_nz80_unconstrained_1.0s_dt0.01_uref20.h5`) so that it can be read in by `pvade`.
+This file contains velocity data of shape (nt, ny, nz) where nt = number of timesteps, ny = number of gridpoints in the spanwise direction, and nz = number of gridpoints in the vertical direction.
+At each timestep, `pvade` selects the y-z slice of turbulent inflow for that timestep and applies it as the boundary condition at the inlet.

+Currently, this functionality only works for 3D simulations.

 This example is executed in parallel using::